Michigan Indian Tuition WaiverContact: Melissa Kiesewetter 231-439-5247Agency: Civil Rights

 - Submit the MITW application (and attached documentation) to your Tribal Enrollment Department for certification.

-- Ensure the Tribe-certified MITW application form and accompanying documentation is submitted to MDCR for verification.
-This will often be done by your Tribe after they complete their portion of the application, or they return the form to you.
-It is your responsibility to ensure the completed application and required documentation is filed.
+- Ensure that your entire application, including the tribally-certified section, and accompanying documents are submitted to MDCR for verification.
+Typically, your Tribe will submit the documents to MDCR after they complete their section of the application; however, they may return the documents to you.
+It is your responsibility to ensure the completed application and required documents are submitted.

 To be eligible for the MITW, you must meet the following criteria:

-- You must be enrolled at one of Michigan's public colleges or universities AND
+- You must qualify for admission at one of Michigan's public colleges or universities AND

 - You must be ¼ or more Native American blood quantum as certified by your Tribal Enrollment Department AND

-- You must be an enrolled member of a US Federally recognized Tribe as certified by your Tribal Enrollment Department AND
+- You must be an enrolled citizen of a U.S. Federally Recognized Tribe as certified by your Tribal Enrollment Department AND

 - You must be a legal resident of the state of Michigan for not less than 12 consecutive months.